wilsontelab/svx-mdi-tools/docs/installation/code.md

 You can install MDI tool suites, including svx-mdi-tools, in one of two ways:
 - as a **multi-suite installation** that carries one or more distinct tool suites (recommended),
-- as a contained **single-suite installation** dedicated to just the svx-mdi-tools suite.
+- as a dedicated **single-suite installation**.

-Choose one of the methods below to install the MDI and svx-mdi-tools code, then continue on to build your runtime environments and obtain any required genome(s).
+Choose one of the methods to install the MDI and svx-mdi-tools code, then continue on to build your runtime environments and obtain your required genome(s).

 ---
 ## Installation Method 1: multi-suite installation (recommended)